What is Naropa University?

 the program places great emphasis on student meditation practice and body/mind awareness.

-- Buddhist and Western Psychology: The MA Contemplative Psychotherapy & Buddhist Psychology program is the only program
+- Buddhist and Western Psychology: The Contemplative Psychotherapy & Buddhist Psychology program is the only program

 in the United States that joins psychotherapy training with Buddhist meditation and